 - Deplike – Website | Android | iOS

 - Amplitube – Website | Android | iOS

 Pick your poison, I have gone with Deplike.
 Not sponsored, but Deplike does have a ton of toys to play with.
 The only problem is that the free version is extremely limited.
 If you want to unlock the lifetime membership, I will recommend waiting for a couple of weeks… Their not-so-good marketing tactic will eventually lower the lifetime subscription fee.

 That’s all for this guide, and here are a couple more extras that may be useful.

 Some of you guys may be thinking – Lesser wires, more convenient.
 Can’t we use a Bluetooth transmitter?
 Bluetooth earphones and speakers?
 Yes, there is actually another way to connect the guitar to the smartphone wirelessly.

 - Plug a 6.35mm to 3.5mm adapter into the guitar.

-But the problem is, Bluetooth will introduce a small audio lag, and it is really bad for live performance.
+But the problem is, Bluetooth introduces a small audio lag and it is really bad for live performance.
 Stick with using wires to be safe.